GNU Compiler Collection: Front ends

 Each front end uses a parser to produce the abstract syntax tree of a given source file.
 Due to the syntax tree abstraction, source files of any of the different supported languages can be processed by the same back end.
 GCC started out using LALR parsers generated with Bison, but gradually switched to hand-written recursive-descent parsers for C++ in 2004, and for C and Objective-C in 2006.
 As of 2021 all front ends use hand-written recursive-descent parsers.

-Until GCC 4.0 the tree representation of the program was not fully independent of the processor being targeted.
+Until GCC 4.0, the tree representation of the program was not fully independent of the processor being targeted.
 The meaning of a tree was somewhat different for different language front ends, and front ends could provide their own tree codes.
 This was simplified with the introduction of GENERIC and GIMPLE, two new forms of language-independent trees that were introduced with the advent of GCC 4.0.
 GENERIC is more complex, based on the GCC 3.x Java front end's intermediate representation.
 GIMPLE is a simplified GENERIC, in which various constructs are lowered to multiple GIMPLE instructions.
 The C, C++, and Java front ends produce GENERIC directly in the front end.
 Other front ends instead have different intermediate representations after parsing and convert these to GENERIC.

-In either case, the so-called "gimplifier" then converts this more complex form into the simpler SSA-based GIMPLE form that is the common language for a large number of powerful language- and architecture-independent global (function scope) optimizations.
+In either case, the so-called "gimplifier" then converts this more complex form into the simpler SSA-based GIMPLE form that is the common language for a large number of language- and architecture-independent global (function scope) optimizations.